What airline fare classes tell you about your ticket

 - F: Full-fare first class ticket

-NOTE: These letters are also commonly used as abbreviations on message boards like FlyerTalk to refer to the “generic” class of service (e.g. “I’m flying in Y from NY to London and want to upgrade to J” means “I’m traveling in economy from NY to London and want to upgrade to business class”).
+NOTE: These letters are also commonly used as abbreviations on message boards like FlyerTalk to refer to the “generic” class of service e.g. “I’m flying in Y from NY to London and want to upgrade to J” means “I’m travelling in economy from NY to London and want to upgrade to business class”).
 However, this article is focusing on the actual published fare classes from airlines.

 Fare classes are used by airline reservation systems and travel agents to sell seats on a plane, keeping track of which fare classes are still available.

 Let’s take a look at a quick example.
-Here’s a screenshot from ExpertFlyer with American Airlines Flight 38 from Miami (MIA) to London-Heathrow (LHR) on Wednesday Mar.
-13, 2019:
+Here’s a screenshot from ExpertFlyer* with American Airlines Flight 38 from Miami (MIA) to London-Heathrow (LHR):

 As you can see, the fare classes with a number next to them are still available; the one with a zero (O) is not.
 The number after the letter delineates how many tickets are left in each fare — ExpertFlyer maxes out at seven, so there are at least seven seats left in those fare buckets but zero seats left in fare class O.